-Acoustic guitars are usually associated with guitars that can be played fingerpicking style, although you can certainly do so with an electric guitar as well.
-Choosing the best fingerpicking guitar can be a challenge as there are so many different varieties.
+Acoustic guitars are usually associated with a guitar fingerpicking style, although you can certainly do so with an electric guitar as well.
+Choosing the best finger-style guitar can be a challenge as there are so many different varieties.

-Just like the guitar size, the length of the neck also affect the sound.
-Longer necks have a lower and warmer tone while shorter necks have higher pitch.
+Just like the guitar size, the length of the neck also affects the sound.
+Longer necks have a lower and warmer tone while shorter necks have a higher pitch.
 Fingerstyle players usually like wider necks that allow for more room between strings.

-In general, if you want to concentrate on fingerstyle techniques, you need to find a fingerpicking guitar with lots of overtone, sustain, balanced tone, and comfortable spacing between strings.
+In general, if you want to concentrate on fingerstyle techniques, you need to find a fingerpicking guitar with lots of overtones, sustain, balanced tone, and comfortable spacing between strings.

-Look for good balanced between bass and treble, a flatter fretboard, and responsive/ lightly braced.
-Most importantly, make sure there is good balance across the strings.
+Look for a good balance between bass and treble, a flatter fretboard, and responsive/ lightly braced.
+Most importantly, make sure there is a good balance across the strings.

 - Seagull S6 Original